When I added GlaxoSmithKline to my portfolio in early 2015, the company was heading for trouble.

 I thought this process would take several years at the very least, which was fine by me as I prefer to hold companies for years rather than months.

 I also thought the dividend would probably be maintained during this period because the company didn’t have a huge amount of debt.
-With hindsight though, it did have enough debt so that taking on even more debt to fund additional R&D wasn’t a sensible option.
+With hindsight though, it did have enough debt, so taking on even more debt to fund additional R&D wasn’t a sensible option.

 In terms of risk, Glaxo’s need for ‘big wins’ (i.e., coming up with new patentable drugs which can be sold on a massive scale) meant there was more uncertainty than I’d ideally like.
 Yes, Glaxo has come up with many blockbuster drugs in the past, but that doesn’t mean it will do so in the future.